Do you like money?

 Christian, if the truths of God’s Word about the proper stewardship of treasure offends you, then you’ll have to take it up with the author of the Bible.

-PS – Thank you for reading.
-Please consider sharing this piece with others.
+Thank you for reading and sharing these seven truths with others.